brainysmurf/datatables_sheets_webapp/README.md

 * Refresh your GAS script to see the code applied.
 * Select "Project" -> "Test as add on"

 You now have a gamified journal running on a document.
-(Full add-on support has not been completed yet.)

 ## Getting Started: Develop the app